RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### Control Plane

 * Container orchestration layer that uses the kube-apiserver and other interfaces such as etcd, Controller Manager, etc.
-* This Control plane is used to define, deploy, and manage lifecycle of the containers.
+* This control plane is used to define, deploy, and manage lifecycle of the containers.

 ### Kubernetes architecture (Kubernetes Cluster)